Jukebox History 1934-1951

 A rather special phenomenon in the history of jukeboxes was remote control via telephone lines, or more correctly music ordering via phone.
 The idea of big central music libraries was not something new as there had been such libraries in the early years of the 20th century, but they had not been connected to restaurants, saloons, or diners.
 In the forties several music ordering systems were used around in America, for example the Rock-Ola Mystic Music, the Jennings Telephone Music first known as Magic Music in Columbus, Ohio, the Scotto Melody Master mainly used in Sacramento, California, and not to forget the Shyvers' Multiphone system designed, introduced, and operated for more than a decade by Kenneth C. Shyvers, and his wife Eloise, in the cities Olympia, Seattle, and Tacoma, in Washington.

 Another line in the jukebox history led to the big audio/visual machines, which mainly the Mills Novelty Company of Chicago tried to make popular in the forties.
 The problem of the film machines had since the idea was formed first time before 1910 to get reliable reel operating mechanisms.
 After decades of experiments the Mills company finally got a reliable mechanism using RCA-projectors at the end of the thirties, which could be used for 16mm film with sound tracks officially called Soundies (one reel with 8 film clips released per week).
 The film for the Mills Panoram machines were mainly produced by RCM Productions named after the three involved founders James Roosevelt, songwriter Sam Coslow, and of course Fred L. Mills, and distributed by The Soundies Corporation of America.
 Fred L. Mills was son of the company founder Herbert S. Mills, born in 1894 and died aged only 49 on the 5th July, 1944.
-To contain the mechanism the Mills Novelty Company needed a nice cabinet, and the industrial designer Everett B. Eckland (1904-1957) of Oak Park, Illinois, who had been consulted by the company through the thirties, came up with the design for it.
+To contain the mechanism the Mills Novelty Company needed a nice cabinet, and the industrial designer Everett Byron Eckland (1904-1957) of Oak Park, Illinois, who had been consulted by the company through the thirties, came up with the design for it.
 The remote control unit for the Panoram, however, was design patented by Arthur H. Bouterious, who also constructed the electrical remote system.
 In 1942/43 there were around 10,000 machines operated nationwide, but in 1946 only about 2,000 machines were still on location due to war time restrictions and trouble with the cinema film projectionists' union.
 Today several of the Mills (Model MI-1340) Panoram machines are known among collectors and museums, and they are certainly not as unpopular today as they were among film projectionists in the mid forties.
-Everett B. Eckland filed another design patent for an audio/visual machine in 1945, but it was never assigned to the Mills Novelty Company, but the pictured machine was in fact produced in 1947 as a Sono-Vision model without coin operation.
-There are several other registered American design patents related to audio/visual machines, but the editor has so far been unable to find exact and official model names for all of them.
+Everett B. Eckland of the new design company Mangan and Eckland formed with James T. Mangan on the 1st November, 1944, filed another design patent for an audio/visual machine in 1945.
+The patent was never assigned to the Mills Novelty Company, but the pictured machine was in fact produced in 1947 as a Sono-Vision model without coin operation.
+There are several other registered American design patents related to audio/visual machines, but the editor has so far not been able to find exact and official model names for all of them.

 Towards the end of this short American design history some manufacturer and designer names, that had a certain importance, ought to be mentioned.
 At the end of the war a company that originally made radar equipment and electronics went into the jukebox business.
 The first jukebox series from the Aireon Manufacturing Corporation founded by William J. Hosmer and Randolph C. Walker was designed and patented in 1946 by Canadian born Ernest F. Thomson (1914-1997).
 The box was officially named Aireon Super De Luxe, but also nicknamed Airliner because of the size.
 From the very first day the new player in the coin-op phonograph field caused a lot of buzz-buzz in the industry, and the Canadian born vice-president Rudolph (Rudy) Greenbaum (1912-1994) was in charge of the phonograph division from the autumn 1945 until May 1948.
 Rudy Greenbaum was from 1939 until 1942 sales manager of the Packard manufacturing Corp. in Indianapolis, and then until 1945 he served with the WMC in Kansas City.
 However, the first serious production of Aireon jukeboxes was a little delayed and started in May 1946, and after six months the phonograph division and plant manager Joseph Bush (1892-1950) could celebrate machine #10,000 leaving the assembly line on the 30th November 1946.
 The following Aireon Fiesta series was also design patented by Ernest F. Thomson, and the auxiliary speakers, the Impressario, the Melodeon, and the Carilleon, were all designed by Jay B. Doblin (1920-1989), who was associated with the Raymond Loewy Studio in New York for twelve years.
 All patents were assigned to the independent federal agency Reconstruction Finance Corporation, which had become responsible for the production of Aireon commercial phonographs due to financial difficulties in the Aireon Manufacturing Corporation founded in 1937.
 The following phonograph model of 1948 officially named Aireon Coronet, nicknamed Canned Ham by the public, was unfortunately not design patented, but it is possible that the design of the cabinet was part of a complete functional patent not yet located in the archives.
 The last new model was introduced at the coin machine show in January 1949, and the Aireon Manufacturing Corp. was finally liquidated by the RFC in January 1950.
 It is important to mention that the Aireon company was a merger in 1939 between a company founded 1932 by Thomas Lee Siebenthaler in Kansas City, Missouri, and the company founded in 1937 by William J. Hosmer and Randolph C. Walker in Burbank, California.